Skip to main content

 PLACEHOLDER H2 TO MEET WCAG REQUIREMENT

-The Public Utility Commission (PUC) is responsible for the general supervision and oversight of water and sewer utility regulation.
-This supervision and oversight includes processing applications for certified retail water and sewer utility service areas.
-The PUC also regulates retail water and sewer rates with original jurisdiction over certain rate functions and appellate jurisdiction over others.
+The Public Utility Commission of Texas (PUCT) is responsible for the general supervision and oversight of water and sewer retail public utility regulation.
+This supervision and oversight includes processing applications for certified retail public water and sewer utility service areas.
+The PUCT also regulates retail water and sewer rates with original jurisdiction over certain rate functions and appellate jurisdiction over others.

 Assistance for Consumers and Utilities

-For inquiries about customer service and protection rules please call 512-936-7405, or contact us by E-mail at water@puc.texas.gov.
-The PUC's Utili-Facts document titled, "Our Consumer Protection Team Can Help" provides information on how the PUC may be able to assist various water or sewer utilities and their customers.
+For inquiries about customer service and protection rules please call 512-936-7405, or contact us by email at public@puc.texas.gov.
+The PUCT's Utili-Facts document titled, "Our Consumer Protection Team Can Help" provides information on how the PUCT may be able to assist consumers.

-Financial and Managerial Review and Assistance for Retail Water and Sewer Utilities
+Financial, Managerial, and Technical Review and Assistance for Retail Public Water and Sewer Utilities

-The PUC shall ensure that retail water or sewer utilities possess the financial, managerial and technical capability to provide continuous and adequate service and that they comply with Commission regulations.
-Please visit the Assistance for Public Water and Sewer Utilities page for detailed information.
+The PUCT shall ensure that retail public water or sewer utilities possess the financial, managerial, and technical capability to provide continuous and adequate service and that they comply with Commission regulations.
+Please visit the Assistance for Retail Public Water and Sewer Utilities page for detailed information.

 Certificate of Convenience and Necessity (CCN) Service Areas